-Hill climber Becky Hair, who competes in the national championships this Sunday, explains why she's pushing for equal treatment for women from the bottom to the top of cycling.
+Hill climber Becky Hair, who competed in the national hill climb championships back in October, explains why she's pushing for equal treatment for women from the bottom to the top of cycling.

 Hill climbing is a niche discipline within a niche sport, yet it's one steeped in history and legend.
 The aim?
 Simple.
 To ride up a hill as quickly as possible.
 Time trialling on some of the hardest climbs in Britain.
 25% gradients, technical switchbacks and unrelenting climbs.
 The simplicity is part of the appeal: you don’t need honed skills or tactical prowess to compete, just the ability to push up to and past your own limits.
 It doesn’t matter who you are, the internal battles you face on the hill are exactly the same.